-Draft 1 of the 2019-20 Student Enrollment Proposal was released on Aug.
-21. This is the beginning of a community discussion about the best ways to fill new schools opening in 2019 and to make the best use of existing school facilities.
+Draft 3 of the 2019-20 Student Enrollment Proposal will be released on Oct.
+30. This is a community discussion about the best ways to fill new schools opening in 2019 and to make the best use of existing school facilities.
 We are committed to ensuring that every child in Wake County attends an excellent school, no matter where they live.

 Why is this being proposed?The main drivers of this plan are the opening of four new schools in the 2019-20 school year:

 - Green Level High School, 7612 Roberts Road, Cary (Proposed to open for 9th and 10th graders)

 - Alston Ridge Middle School, 120 Winding Pine Trail, Cary

 - Parkside Elementary School, 100 Little Drive, Morrisville

 - Southeast Raleigh Elementary School, 1436 Rock Quarry Road, Raleigh

 Some other proposed changes are not related to the opening of new schools but would reduce overcrowding and/or maintain balanced student populations across our district.